Visit the exhibition website.

 Books, pamphlets, correspondence, ephemera, and film will contextualize the concept of magic, trace surrealism’s changing presence both in Paris and the Americas during World War II, express the viewpoints of key figures, and reveal the surrealists’ interest in the American landscape, Native North American art, Haitian vodou, and Cuban santería.

 Surrealism and Magic will travel to the Boca Raton Museum of Art (January 26–April 5, 2015).
-An exhibition website will be online in September.

 This exhibition was curated by Andrew Weislogel, the Seymour R. Askin, Jr. ’47 Curator, Earlier European and American Art, at the Johnson Museum, and Laurent Ferri, curator of pre-1800 collections, Cornell Library’s Division of Rare and Manuscript Collections, and supported in part by the French Studies Program.
 We are also grateful for the cooperation and support of the Seligmann Center at the Orange County Citizens Foundation in Sugar Loaf, New York.